Guardsquare/kotlin-metadata-printer/README.md

 [ProGuardCORE](https://github.com/Guardsquare/proguard-core) library and can process class files, zip files, jars or apks.

+You can try out the [Kotlin Metadata Printer online](https://tools.guardsquare.com/kotlin-metadata-printer/).

 ## Dependencies

 As ProGuard works only with Java class files the tool uses the free dex2jar library to convert the dex files to